rysolv/markdown_ssg/src/7-tips-for-junior-engineers.md

 Don't underestimate your voice in planning/architecture decisions.
 You may not understand all the minutiae of the challenge at hand, but you help steer the conversation in the right direction.

 -   "Which users are affected by this bug?"
+-   "Does this need to be refactored right now?"
 -   "What is the smallest step we can take in the right direction?"

 If a solution sounds too complex, <i>maybe it is</i>?
 Spend enough time on a problem and you're likely to develop tunnel vision.
 Having a fresh set of eyes can be immensely helpful.
 So speak up!